rust-lang/book/second-edition/nostarch/chapter10.md

 For example, we can implement standard library traits like `Display` on a custom type like `Tweet` as part of our `aggregator` crate functionality because the type `Tweet` is local to our `aggregator` crate.
-We can also implement `Summarizable` on `Vec` in our `aggregator` crate, because the trait `Summarizable` is local to our `aggregator` crate.
+We can also implement `Summarizable` on `Vec<T>` in our `aggregator` crate, because the trait `Summarizable` is local to our `aggregator` crate.

 What we can’t do is implement external traits on external types.
-We can’t implement the `Display` trait on `Vec` within our `aggregator` crate, for example, because both `Display` and `Vec` are defined in the standard library and aren’t local to our `aggregator` crate.
+We can’t implement the `Display` trait on `Vec<T>` within our `aggregator` crate, for example, because both `Display` and `Vec<T>` are defined in the standard library and aren’t local to our `aggregator` crate.
 This restriction is part of what’s called the *orphan rule*, so named because the parent type is not present.
 This rule ensures that other people’s code can’t break your code and vice versa.
 Without it, two crates could implement the same trait for the same type, and Rust wouldn’t know which implementation to use.

 ### Default Implementations